Data Model

 - Field Visits: Time period during which activities are conducted in the field.

-- Sources: Units that can provide Specimens for hazard detection or whose health is assessed at a specific time.
+- Sources: Units that can provide Specimens for hazard detection or whose health is assessed (observed-only) at a specific time.
 There are four Source types:

 - Group: groups of animals of the same species.